MisterDr/browser-tools-mcp/README.md

 There are three components to run this MCP tool:

-1. Install our chrome extension from here: [v1.4.0 BrowserToolsMCP Chrome Extension](https://github.com/AgentDeskAI/browser-tools-mcp/releases/download/v1.4.0/BrowserTools-1.4.0-extension.zip)
+1. Install our chrome extension from here: [v1.4.2 BrowserToolsMCP Chrome Extension](https://github.com/AgentDeskAI/browser-tools-mcp/releases/download/v1.4.2/BrowserTools-1.4.2-extension.zip)
 2. Install the MCP server from this command within your IDE: `npx @agentdeskai/browser-tools-mcp@latest`
 3. Open a new terminal and run this command: `npx @agentdeskai/browser-tools-server@latest`

+**Alternative: Standalone Browser Client (v1.4.2)** For enhanced stability, you can use the standalone browser client instead of the Chrome extension:
+1. Include the standalone script in your website: `<script src="browser-tools-client.js"></script>`
+2. Or inject it dynamically: `<script src="inject-browser-tools.js"></script>`
+3. This approach eliminates extension reliability issues and works on any website

 * Different IDEs have different configs but this command is generally a good starting point; please reference your IDEs docs for the proper config setup